GeoSamples/vocabularies/docs/SESAR_material_extension_rock_sediment.md

  [`Sedimentary_Rock`](#sedimentary_rock)
  [`Clastic_Sedimentary_Material`](#clastic_sedimentary_material)

-- Sedimentary rock in which at least 50 percent of the constituent particles were derived from erosion, weathering, or mass-wasting of pre-existing earth materials, and transported to the place of deposition by mechanical agents such as water, wind, ice and gravity.
 - The conglomerate, sandstone, mudstone, and wackestone categories are not defined as kinds of clastic sedimentary rocks because rocks meeting their purely grainsize based definitions might also be iron-